cowprotocol/cowswap/src/modules/appData/appData-module.md

 # Details

-This module will expose two hooks:
+This module will expose:

 - `useAppData()`: Exposes the app hash and the document associated to it.
+- `AppDataUpdater`: Component that makes sure the appData has the right content, required for `useAppData` hook to work